pautadigitalmx/payments-konvertti/README.md

 ## Key Implementation Steps

 1. **App Setup**
-   - Use Shopify CLI (`shopify app init`) to scaffold an embedded app with an Admin UI extension (Polaris + App Bridge) and a Cart Transform/Checkout UI extension.
+   - Install Composer dependencies (`composer install`) to get the Shopify PHP SDK and Dotenv.
+   - Use PHP’s built-in server for local development (`composer run start`).
-   - Configure OAuth and store shop tokens after installation.
+   - Configure OAuth endpoints in PHP (`/auth/install`, `/auth/callback`) and store shop tokens after installation using PDO.

 2. **Commission Settings**
    - Create a settings page where the merchant sets the commission percentage (e.g., stored in your DB and optionally synced to a shop metafield namespace like `commission.settings`).